AmieDD/ADDVulcan/Astronomy Astrophysics Astrometry Astrodynamics AAAA/Attitude Adjustment/README.md

 We supply the resulting quaternions to the challenge server but it is not happy and says `Invalid vector, Make sure to normalize`.
 Obviously some normalization is needed and thankfully the `Quaternion` class from `pyquaternion` offers such a function: `q = Quaternion(qw, qx, qy, qz).normalised`.

 The server is now happy with the quaternion in general but our solution for the second round is not accepted.
 We start wondering what could be the cause.
 We ponder the following possibilities:
- - We have to average with the previous result
+ - We have to average with the previous result.
- - We have to average multiple observations into a single vector
+ - We have to average multiple observations into a single vector.
  - We should try a different subset of vectors (currently we only use three) from provided data.
- - Maybe the star catalog is not 0 indexed but 1 indexed
+ - Maybe the star catalog is not 0 indexed but 1 indexed.

 Sadly none of these ideas lead anywhere and it looks like we are stuck.